fwcd/kotlin-language-server/editors/README.md

 ```

 ## Other Editors
-Invoke the language server executable in a client-specific way.
+Install a [Language Server Protocol client](https://microsoft.github.io/language-server-protocol/implementors/tools/) for your tool.
+Then invoke the language server executable in a client-specific way.
 The server uses `stdio` to send and receive `JSON-RPC` messages.